How did this teenager’s drawing wind up in a Jasper Johns painting at the Whitney?

 “I drew it is because I wanted to understand my body, like what went wrong inside my knee,” Togodgue says.
 He says he gave it to his surgeon as a token of appreciation.

 LEFT: Jéan-Marc Togodgue's original drawing in his doctors office.
-(Chelsea Sinclair) RIGHT: Jéan-Marc Togodgue standing next to Jasper John's Slice.
+(Chelsea Sinclair) RIGHT: Jéan-Marc Togodgue standing next to Jasper John's “Slice.”
 (Photo by Jeff Ruskin)

 Johns wasn’t just drawn to the sketch.
 As Togodgue learned in the April letter, he “thought that the image might be useful,” so he decided to copy it for what would become a new painting titled “Slice.”